 Out-of-School Time (OST) can play a critical role in preparing children and youth for their future careers by helping them to build foundational skills like communication, teamwork, and critical thinking.
 OST can also play a role in giving students the opportunity to learn about and experience aspects of career options they may not have exposure to in their daily lives.
-For older youth, OST can help to build specific skills that align with career interests and may be a bridge to a apprenticeship or internship to provide real-life experience with worklife goals.
-This page provides resource links to research and program information pertaining to OST and workforce development.
+For older youth, OST can help to build specific skills that align with career interests and may be a bridge to a apprenticeship or internship to provide real-life experience with work-life goals.

 This section provides links to research and program information pertaining to OST and workforce development, as well as link to information about internships and other opportunities, and the dual credit programs at New Mexico’s universities and colleges.